cdklabs/cdk-proserve-lib/API.md

 - *Implements:* aws-cdk-lib.IAspect

-Aspect that applies a mechanism to automatically shut down an EC2 instance when its CPU utilization falls below a specified threshold.
+Aspect that applies a mechanism to automatically shut down an EC2 instance when an alarm is triggered based off of a provided metric .

 Allows for cost optimization and the reduction of resources not being actively used.